Nursery Setup Guide for Canadian Homes: Small Space Edition

 How can I store baby clothes when I don't have much closet space?

-Get creative with vertical space.
-Use drawer dividers within a dresser for smaller items like socks and onesies.
-Over-the-door organizers are fantastic for frequently used outfits and supplies.
-Hanging closet organizers add multiple shelves for folded clothes or blankets.
-Consider a tall, narrow shelving unit if you have wall space, and use attractive bins to keep things tidy.
-Rotate seasonal items to a storage closet elsewhere in your home.
+Use drawer dividers for small items, over-the-door organizers for frequently used outfits, and hanging closet shelves for folded clothes or blankets.
+A tall narrow shelving unit with attractive bins works well if you have wall space.
+Rotate out-of-season items to storage elsewhere in your home to keep the nursery clutter-free.

 What's the best approach to baby furniture for a condo?